Skip to main content

 The scoring rules are public and detailed, but applying them consistently requires familiarity with the methodology, particularly when multiple teams contribute to the response.
 This challenge has increased as CDP's methodology has evolved in recent years.

-What the beSirius CDP gap assessment covers and how it works
+What the beSirius CDP scoring analysis tool covers and how it works

 Responses can be uploaded into the system before submission and reviewed ahead of the CDP deadline.
 This allows teams to identify gaps, understand how their answers are evaluated, and make targeted improvements before submitting, rather than reacting to results after scores are published.